ermshiperete/job-dsl-plugin-wiki/Job-DSL-Commands.md

 These are the ones in pipeline, and will be implemented sooner than later.
 If you're looking on working on one, claim it.

 * Publish - xUnit
-* Publish - Cobertura, Emma, Analysis
+* Publish - Cobertura, Analysis
 * Publish - Javadoc

 @wolfs: